 2001 USAG State of Georgia Coach of the Year

-Jay Clark, a 30-year veteran of college gymnastics and one of the best recruiters in the sport, is in his first season as the head coach of the LSU gymnastics program.
+Jay Clark, a 30-year veteran of college gymnastics and one of the best recruiters in the sport, is in his second season as the head coach of the LSU gymnastics program.

 Clark is regarded as one of the best recruiters in the sport and the top bars coach in collegiate gymnastics history.
-The Tigers’ associate head coach for eight seasons and co-head coach for one, Clark’s leadership and expertise has helped bring unprecedented success on the recruiting trail and in the gym.
+The Tigers’ associate head coach for eight seasons and co-head coach for one, Clark’s leadership and expertise has helped bring unprecedented visibility to the program and success on the recruiting trail and in the gym.

-During the time since Clark’s arrival, LSU has earned the best performances in school history as the NCAA Runner-Up in 2016, 2017 and 2019, appearances in the NCAA Championship Finals in six of seven seasons, numerous school records, produced seven NCAA individual national champions, and five SEC meet and regular season championships.
+During the time since Clark’s arrival, LSU has earned the best performances in school history as the NCAA Runner-Up in 2016, 2017 and 2019, appearances in the NCAA Championship Finals in six of eight seasons, numerous school records, produced eight NCAA individual national champions, and five SEC meet and regular season championships.

 His work with the Fighting Tigers of LSU has not gone unnoticed.
-Clark has been named the Central Region Co-Assistant Coach of the Year along with fellow LSU assistant Bob Moore five times.
+Clark was named the WCGA Region 1 Coach of the Year in his first season in 2021.
+He was also named the Central Region Co-Assistant Coach of the Year along with former LSU assistant Bob Moore five times.